core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

   Consequently, it cannot be used to show client aliveness.
   It provides statements from the client similar to event based freshness (but without a proof of freshness).

 Other mechanisms complying with the security and privacy considerations may be used.
-The use of encrypted timestamps in the Echo option increases security, but typically requires an IV (Initialization Vector) to be included in the Echo option value, which adds overhead and makes the specification of such a mechanism slightly more complicated than the two time-based mechanisms specified here.
+The use of encrypted timestamps in the Echo option increases security, but typically requires an IV (Initialization Vector) to be included in the Echo option value, which adds overhead and makes the specification of such a mechanism slightly more complicated than what is described here.

 # Request-Tag Message Size Impact